alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

 \end{cases}
 $$

-All three equations are the same.
+All three equations are the same, just that in different reference it will be written in one of these forms.

 ### The equation $w \cdot x \gt b$  defines all the points on one side of the hyperplane, and $w \cdot x \ge b$  all the points on the other side of  the hyperplane and on the hyperplane itself.

 ### This happens to be the  very definition of “linear separability”

 ### **Thus, the perceptron allows us to separate our feature space in two convex half-spaces**
 Ref ([12])

-If we can calculate/train/learn the weights, then we can have a weight vector, which splits the input feature vectors to two regions by a hyperplane.
-This is the essence of the Perceptron, the intial artificial neuron.
+If we can calculate or train the weight matrix used here, then we can have a weight vector, which splits the input feature vectors to two regions by a hyperplane.

+**This is the essence of the Perceptron, the initial artificial neuron.**

 ![hyperplane1]

 [Image source][13]

-In simple terms, it means that an unknown feature vector of an input set belonging to say Dogs and Cats, when done a Dot product with a trained weight vector, will fall into either the Dog space of the hyperplane, or the Cat space of the hyperplane.
+In simple terms, it means that an unknown feature vector of an input set belonging to say Dogs and Cats, when done a Dot product with a **trained weight vector**, will fall into either the Dog space of the hyperplane, or the Cat space of the hyperplane.
 This is how neural networks do classifications.

 *Concept of Hyperplane*